Medicinal Chemistry Team Leader, Drug Discovery Unit

 The DDU is part of the Wellcome Centre for Anti-infectives Research (WCAIR).
 There is a very interactive and open culture amongst WCAIR’s 170 scientists, with many collaborations between the different groups.
 There are also many opportunities for sharing and exchanging ideas such as weekly seminars, pizza lunches, 6-monthly symposia and an annual retreat.

 WCAIR and the DDU are embedded in the School of Life Sciences which has been consistently rated ‘5-star’ by the UK national Research Assessment Exercise.
 Dundee has twice been named ‘the best place to work in Europe’ in a poll of scientists conducted by The Scientist magazine.
-You can go on a virtual visit of our labs here and further details for School of Life Sciences facilities and support for staff.
+You can go on a virtual visit of our labs (https://wcair.dundee.ac.uk/public-engagement/projects/touring-a-virtual-lab/) and further details for School of Life Sciences facilities (https://www.lifesci.dundee.ac.uk/technologies) and support for staff (https://www.lifesci.dundee.ac.uk/join-life-sciences-dundee/research-environment-community) .
+As an internationally diverse institution, we welcome job applicants from all countries and nationalities.
+The School of Life Sciences is proud to employ staff from over 40 different nations.

 Dundee lies in an area of outstanding natural beauty, including large sandy beaches and the Scottish Highlands less than an hour away.
 The city has lots to offer with fantastic attractions such as the striking V&A Dundee, the Dundee Rep, Dundee Contemporary Arts and more.
-The University of Dundee embraces diversity.
-We have family-friendly policies, staff support networks for BME, disabled and LGBT+ staff, membership of Athena SWAN and Stonewall, as well a full range of disability services to create an enjoyable and inclusive place to work.
-Read more about the rewarding work and life environment in Dundee.
+Read more about the rewarding work and life environment in Dundee (https://wcair.dundee.ac.uk/about-us/work-and-life-in-dundee/).

 As an internationally diverse institution, we welcome job applicants from all countries and nationalities.
 The School of Life Sciences is proud to employ staff from over 40 different nations.